 It's always better to use text than images of text when you want to include important information in a document or design.

 If you are using an image of text, simply write in the alt text the text as it appears in the visual element.

-For example, the following image of an "informational" block of text should be described with alt text that reflect exactly what is written in the text in the image:
+The above image, showing an "informational" block of text, should be described with alt text that reflect exactly what is written in the text in the image: